riv23/Hearthstone-search/README.md

 [![Build Status](https://travis-ci.org/GeminiCode/Hearthstone-Search-Engine.svg?branch=master)](https://travis-ci.org/GeminiCode/Hearthstone-Search-Engine)

-Hearthstone Search Engine
+## Hearthstone Search Engine
-Search engine to quickly and easily seach Hearthstone game cards.
+Hearthstone Search is a search engine that allows to retrieve the cards from HearthStone easily and instantly.

+Please note :
-Cards are automatically retrieved through the API [hearthstonejson](http://hearthstonejson.com).
+* Cards are automatically retrieved through the API [hearthstonejson](http://hearthstonejson.com).

-All cards (text and images ) are the intellectual property of Blizzard Inc.
+* All cards (text and images) are the property of Blizzard Inc.

 ## Use API

-The API is very simple to use.
+* The API is very simple to use.
-The pattern of the url is: /api/search?q=, q is a valid Google search api request.
+* The url pattern is: `/api/search?q=`, `q` is a valid Google Search Api request.
+* The API can be used [here](hearthstone-search-cards.appspot.com)

 ## Run local